KikeVen/futurelearn_challenge/future_102/learning_resource/readme.md

     print('~' * len(my_string))
 ```

 Now that we know how a function is made.
-We can now call our function header from any place in the script, even from other script and it will execute the indented chunk of code.
+We can call our function, `header()`, from any place in the script, even from other scripts and it will execute the indented code block.

 We call our function like any other function.
-In this particular case the print statements are with the function, so all we have to do is call it, and it will print to screen automatically.
+In this particular case the print statements are within the function, so all we have to do is call it, and it will print to screen automatically.

 ```python
 >>> header()